DavidCarl/database2019-exam/README.md

 Due to the way we decided to set up our api to use JSON, Mongo also has a clear advantage over MySQL.

 But we feel it's more straightforward to get the data out of MySQL, with a few inner join we could effordlessly get exactly what we wanted.
 We also like that there are concrete rules for what data is where in an ER database.

+For a MySQL improvement, we should index our titles and authors to make it faster to search for them.
+As most (if not all) important fields are indexed which makes it faster to search.
+Otherwise we mainly use ID's (primary keys) which by default are indexed.

 In the end, if we look past our own bias, we would probably recommend Mongo as the most effecient database for this exerice.
 It's in most cases faster than MySQL and with proper expertise you would perhaps not run into some of the problems that we had with Mongo.